ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 to you by your monstrous form.

 ### Unwilling Shift
-You will occassionally encounter situations where you lose control of yourself to the affilction that grants you your abilities, these outbursts are extremely deadly.
+You will occasionally encounter situations where you lose control of yourself to the affliction that grants you your abilities, these outbursts are extremely deadly.
 When you encounter a trigger for an unwilling shift, as described by your monstrous form, you must make a wisdom saving throw against its DC or experience an unwilling shift.
 You may expend a hit die to have advantage on a saving throw against an unwilling shift.

 At the beginning of an unwilling shift, roll your maximum possible amount of monstrous form dice and add your maximum hitpoints, this is your maximum and starting hp for this unwilling shift.
 An unwilling shift lasts for 1 hour or until you drop to 0 hitpoints.
 You may repeat the saving throw once every minute, ending the shift early on a success.

 Your GM takes control of your character for the entire duration of your unwilling shift, otherwise it is identical to a regular shift.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.

 ### Partial Shift
 As a bonus action you may partially shift into your monstrous form for 1 minute.
 During this partial shift you gain 10 temporary hitpoints, the stat increases associated with your form, one natural weapon, and one feature of your choice from your monstrous form.
 Once you partially shift you may not do so again until you finish a rest.
 While partially shifted you have disadvantage on saving throws to resist unwilling shifts.

 ### Hitpoint Re-roll
 Roll 2d4+4 and add 3 times your constitution modifier.
 If the result is higher than your current maximum that becomes your new hitpoint maximum.
 You may repeat this every time you level up.

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.

 ### Form Resistance
 You gain resistance to non-magical non-silvered bludgeoning, piercing, and slashing damage while in your monstrous form.

 ### Extra Attack
 When you take the attack action, you may make two attacks instead of one.